yannooo/jetty-jspc-issue/README.md

 # JSPC issue with jetty 9.2
-This is a sample project whos purpose is to demonstate an issue when trying to compile a jsp with a taglibs in jetty 9.2 series
+This is a sample project whose purpose is to demonstate an issue when trying to compile a jsp with a taglibs in jetty 9.2 series

 I have a simple webapp with a single jsp index.jsp that use two taglibs
 ```java